 Reston Master Plan Special Study Meeting Information

-A variety of meetings have occured since the Reston Master Plan Special Study begin in December 2010.
+A variety of meetings have occured since the Reston Master Plan Special Study began in December 2010.
 These meetings have allowed community members and Task Force members opportunity to

 - Evaluate current Reston-Herndon Suburban Center Comprehensive Plan recommendations, Reston Community Planning Sector (UP5) recommendations, and 1989 Reston Master Plan